 As layers of history were removed from the walls of the building, a mural was discovered.
 Johnny Langer, a historical art conservator from Galveston's paint conservation studio, was contacted and dated the mural to mid-1870, the first decorations on the walls.
 The discovered mural included urns with flowers and reeds painted on both sides of the bar.
 Connecting the two urns was a fringed curtain draped above the original back bar.
 Langer related that traveling artists commonly decorated the walls of buildings and courthouses in that era.
 He directed techniques to reveal the art work, preserve it, recreate the mural and provided advice about the original colors of the building's interior.
 Local artist, Joel Hale, made tracings of the artwork and recreated it after the renovation of the saloon walls were completed.

 The first phase secured the integrity of the building and renovated the old saloon portion downstairs.
 The museum was open to visitors the first weekend in August, 2011.
 Over 2600 visitors from 38 states and 11 countries have stopped by to see the museum since then.
 Many of the artifacts from the 1958 Centennial museum are on display.

 The second phase was a two-story addition on the back of the original building.
-It added central heat and air, bathrooms and a staircase to the second floor.
-There is an area for an elevator when funds are available.
+It added central heat and air, bathrooms and a staircase to the second floor and an area for an elevator when funds are available.